imLinguin/comet/dummy-service/README.md

 ## Usage
 > [!TIP]
-> For easy installation, have `GalaxyCommunication.exe` and `comet-dummy-service.bat` both in a folder Heroic has access to and run the script.
+> For easy installation, have `GalaxyCommunication.exe` and `install-dummy-service.bat` both in a folder Heroic has access to and run the script.
 >
 > For Heroic Games Launcher users on Linux: run the `.bat` file by dragging it into the `RUN EXE ON PREFIX` box of the game's WINE settings (in Heroic).